Skip to main content

 Who should bring up the topic of condoms?

-Both people are responsible for talking about contraception such as condoms - not just a man or just a woman.
+Everyone is responsible for talking about contraception such as condoms - not just a man or just a woman.
 In some cultures, it is especially hard for women to talk about condoms because the man holds the power in the relationship.

 How should I bring up the topic of condoms?